 Fee— The fee for a field trip program is $2 per student with a minimum of $30 per program.
 Maximum capacity is 60 students per program, per day.

 Chaperones— We require one adult chaperone for every 5 students.
 A maximum of 12 chaperones, including teachers, per program are permitted.

-Limited Financial Assistance—In an effort to reach public schools that are most in need, we offer a limited number of field trip fee waivers for Title I schools.
+Limited Financial Assistance—In an effort to reach public schools that are most in need, we offer a limited number of partial fee waivers for Title I schools.
 To request a fee waiver, contact Mike Dunn, Natural Science Educator.

-If you have already scheduled your visit and have further questions, see our Preparing For Your Field Trip page.
+If you have already scheduled your visit, see our Preparing For Your Field Trip page.